 Your dental insurance is a contract between you and/or your employer and/or the insurance company.
 Your dental insurance plan may be a form of compensation provided by your employer.
 You can expect the carrier (insurance company) to reimburse you for a portion of the treatment fee.
 That portion is determined by the contract between you and/or your employer and the insurance company.
-The amount your plan pays is determined by how much was paid for the plan.
-The higher the premium paid by you and/or your employer, the more generous the reimbursement benefit.
-The less paid in premiums for the insurance, the less you will receive in benefits.
-Remember, you get back only the premiums paid into the plans less approximately 30% in insurance company “administrative costs.”
+If you have additional questions, about your specific plan details, contact your human resources representative or insurance agent.

 Although we are not a party to the contractual arrangement with your insurance company, we will assist you in receiving the maximum reimbursement to which you are entitled.
 As a convenience to you, we will process your insurance claims in order for you to receive this maximum benefit.
 We will also gladly provide the necessary documentation should your insurance company have any questions about the treatment provided.
 Questions regarding why your company includes or excludes certain procedures should be directed to your dental insurance company and/or employer.